Cracking (chemistry): Steam cracking

-Fluid Catalytic cracking
+Fluid catalytic cracking

 The catalytic cracking process involves the presence of solid acid catalysts, usually silica-alumina and zeolites.
 The catalysts promote the formation of carbocations, which undergo processes of rearrangement and scission of C-C bonds.
 Relative to thermal cracking, cat cracking proceeds at milder temperatures, which saves energy.
-Furthermore, by operating at lower temperatures, the yield of alkenes is diminished.
+Furthermore, by operating at lower temperatures, the yield of undesirable alkenes is diminished.
 Alkenes cause instability of hydrocarbon fuels.

 Fluid catalytic cracking is a commonly used process, and a modern oil refinery will typically include a cat cracker, particularly at refineries in the US, due to the high demand for gasoline.
 The process was first used around 1942 and employs a powdered catalyst.
 During WWII, the Allied Forces had plentiful supplies of the materials in contrast to the Axis Forces, which suffered severe shortages of gasoline and artificial rubber.
 Initial process implementations were based on low activity alumina catalyst and a reactor where the catalyst particles were suspended in a rising flow of feed hydrocarbons in a fluidized bed.

 In newer designs, cracking takes place using a very active zeolite-based catalyst in a short-contact time vertical or upward-sloped pipe called the "riser".
 Pre-heated feed is sprayed into the base of the riser via feed nozzles where it contacts extremely hot fluidized catalyst at 1230 to 1400 F. The hot catalyst vaporizes the feed and catalyzes the cracking reactions that break down the high-molecular weight oil into lighter components including LPG, gasoline, and diesel.
 The catalyst-hydrocarbon mixture flows upward through the riser for a few seconds, and then the mixture is separated via cyclones.
 The catalyst-free hydrocarbons are routed to a main fractionator for separation into fuel gas, LPG, gasoline, naphtha, light cycle oils used in diesel and jet fuel, and heavy fuel oil.

 During the trip up the riser, the cracking catalyst is "spent" by reactions which deposit coke on the catalyst and greatly reduce activity and selectivity.
-The "spent" catalyst is disengaged from the cracked hydrocarbon vapors and sent to a stripper where it contacts steam to remove hydrocarbons remaining in the catalyst pores.
+The "spent" catalyst (equilibrium catalyst) is disengaged from the cracked hydrocarbon vapors and sent to a stripper where it contacts steam to remove hydrocarbons remaining in the catalyst pores.
 The "spent" catalyst then flows into a fluidized-bed regenerator where air (or in some cases air plus oxygen) is used to burn off the coke to restore catalyst activity and also provide the necessary heat for the next reaction cycle, cracking being an endothermic reaction.
 The "regenerated" catalyst then flows to the base of the riser, repeating the cycle.

 The gasoline produced in the FCC unit has an elevated octane rating but is less chemically stable compared to other gasoline components due to its olefinic profile.
 Olefins in gasoline are responsible for the formation of polymeric deposits in storage tanks, fuel ducts and injectors.
-The FCC LPG is an important source of C3-C4 olefins and isobutane that are essential feeds for the alkylation process and the production of polymers such as polypropylene.
+The FCC LPG is an important source of C3–C4 olefins and isobutane that are essential feeds for the alkylation process and the production of polymers such as polypropylene.